subhojit777/imag/doc/src/09020-changelog.md

       `imag ids | fzf | imag edit -I` is now a thing.
     * `imag ids` does not print the path of the store.
 Can be turned on using commandline flag.
+    * `imag-habit today --done` and `imag-habit status --done` was added for showing habits which are already done.
 * Minor changes
     * A license-checker was included into the CI setup, which checks whether all ".rs"-files have the license header at the top of the file